rafgraph/detect-it/README.md

 // using the state
 detectIt.deviceType === 'mouseOnly' / 'touchOnly' / 'hybrid'; // the device type

-detectIt.touchEventsApi === true; // the browser supports the touch events api detectIt.pointerEventsApi === true; // the browser supports the pointer events api detectIt.maxTouchPoints; // max number of touch points supported if the device is touchOnly or hybrid
+detectIt.hasTouchEventsApi === true; // the browser supports the touch events api detectIt.hasPointerEventsApi === true; // the browser supports the pointer events api detectIt.maxTouchPoints; // max number of touch points supported if the device is touchOnly or hybrid

 detectIt.primaryHover === 'hover' / 'none'; // can the primary pointing system easily hover